New Jersey Turnpike: Service areas

-The New Jersey Turnpike is noted for naming its service areas after notable deceased people who had a connection to New Jersey.
+Along with the Garden State Parkway, the New Jersey Turnpike is noted for naming its service areas after notable New Jersey residents.

 Turnpike service areas consist mostly of fast-food restaurants operated by Iris Buyer LLC (Applegreen).
 Each rest area also includes restrooms, water fountains, a Sunoco gas station with a small convenience store, with gas price signs posted about half a mile (0.8 km) before reaching the rest area, and a separate parking area for cars and trucks.
 Some have a dedicated bus parking area, Wi-Fi, and a gift shop as well.

 Before 1982, there was a service area on the northbound side named for Admiral William Halsey.
 However, in 1982, exit 13A was created, which caused the obscuring of the rest area, as they both overlapped with each other.
 Anyone who wanted to get to the service area missed exiting at exit 13A, and (northbound) drivers who took that exit missed that service area.
 The service area closed permanently on June 4, 1994.
 Today, it can be seen by motorists when exiting 13A from the northbound car lanes, where a temporary concrete barrier obstructs an open asphalt lot.

-Two service plazas were located on the Newark Bay Extension (one eastbound and one westbound) located west of exit 14B.
+Two service areas were located on the Newark Bay Extension (one eastbound and one westbound) located west of exit 14B.
 These were closed in the early 1970s.
-The eastbound plaza was named for John Stevens, the westbound plaza for Peter Stuyvesant.
+The eastbound service area was named for John Stevens, the westbound service area for Peter Stuyvesant.

-In late March 2010, it was revealed that the state Transportation Commissioner was considering selling the naming rights of the rest areas to help address a budget shortfall.
+In late March 2010, it was revealed that the state transportation commissioner was considering selling the naming rights of the rest areas to help address a budget shortfall.

-The Grover Cleveland Service Area in Woodbridge was temporarily closed because of storm damage from Hurricane Sandy in October 2012, with only fuel available.
+The Grover Cleveland Service Area in Woodbridge Township was temporarily closed because of storm damage from Hurricane Sandy in October 2012, with only fuel available.
 It was rebuilt and fully reopened on November 23, 2015.
 In 2015, the NJTA installed Tesla Supercharger stations in the Molly Pitcher and Joyce Kilmer service areas to allow Tesla car owners to charge their vehicles.
 A proposal to offer charging stations for non-Tesla vehicles is also under consideration.

 Emergency assistance

 The NJTA offers 12 ft shoulders wherever possible, and disabled vehicle service may be obtained by dialing #95 on a cellular phone.
 Towing and roadside assistance are provided from authorized garages.
 The New Jersey State Police is the primary police agency that handles calls for service on the turnpike.
+New Jersey State Police Troop D serves the New Jersey Turnpike, with stations in Cranbury, Moorestown, and Newark.
 Other emergency services such as fire and first aid are usually handled by the jurisdictions in which that section of the turnpike passes.